DolicaAkelloEgwel/gans-workshop/presentation.md

 **Generative:** Capable of producing or creating something.

-- **Discriminative:** Identifies and distinguishes between categories, such as recognizing that a cat is a cat and a dog is a dog.
+- **Discriminative:** Identifies and distinguishes between categories, such as recognising that a cat is a cat and a dog is a dog.
 - **Generative:** Generates new instances of cats or dogs by applying learned patterns.

 Later, we'll explore how GANs actually combine these things.